Algo-Group-UChicago/personal-site-template/README.md

   - Save, and wait for the build to run.
 - Wait and see if the link works by navigating to the link that the prompt tells you (ideally, if the repo in question is the special `[your-username].github.io` repo, just visit `[username].github.io`)

+## Reaching Out
-Contact your Algo Group mentor or one of the board members with any questions!
+- Contact your Algo Group mentor or one of the board members with any questions.
+- Feel free to shared deployed sites with us!
+We definitely want to see what directions people take with the template.